Skip to main content

 April

-• We withdraw support for the bill as it enters its final stages in the House of Commons
+• We withdrew support for the bill as it entered its final stages in the House of Commons

 The Renters Reform Coalition, which we are a member of, publicly declared that this bill would be a failure if passed in its current form.
 The bill passed its third reading in the House of Commons in an unacceptable state and was sent to the House of Lords.